danielwsn/Turing/README.md

 2.The second part(3-species) contains the construction of solution landscape and the computation of action in a 3-species RD model.

-They both contains dowmward search and upward search in HiSD algorithms
+They both contain dowmward search and upward search in HiSD algorithms